gelocasauay01/youtube_downloader/README.md

 ## What I learned

 Through this project, I learned how to use the Tkinter GUI Framework.
 I learned how to make class-based widgets, manually threading tasks, and doing simple animations.
+I also learned how to implement the observer pattern in the use case of clicking buttons and making multiple independent widgets react from it.